Most Forgiving Putters In 2026 Tested And Reviewed

 Things To Consider When Buying A New Putter

-These are the things that you need to consider when shopping for the most forgiving putters.
+These are the things that you need to consider when shopping for the most forgiving golf putters.
 This buying guide will be especially important for beginners and high handicappers.

 Head Design